integralfx/MemTestHelper/README.md

 ## Error Messages
 ### Amount of RAM must be at most X
-HCI MemTest only allows 2048MB per instance.
+HCI MemTest only (reliably) allows 2048MB per instance.
 If you have a CPU with 4 threads, then that means you can only test up to 8192MB using 4 threads.
 To get around this, you can increase the number of threads and hence the number of HCI MemTest instances.